OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal-Component-5-ssh-key-pairs.md

 Over the course of a few months, the number of times you type in the password to connect will add up to a whole bunch of time that could have been spent having fun.
 Don't worry, there's another way to authenticate your SSH connection: **SSH Key Pairs**.

 By using SSH Key Pairs, **the Omega and your computer will do a secure handshake so you won't need to type in that pesky password all the time**.
-Not only that, using a key pair will make your Omega even more since passwords can be discovered but secure key pair authentication cannot be broken.
+Not only that, using a key pair will make your Omega even more secure since passwords can be discovered but secure key pair authentication cannot be broken.

 > You can skip this step if you want to dive right into using your Omega!
 You can always come back to it later :)